 If it wasn’t for the Scottish Presbyterian Reverend Dr John Dunmore Lang things would have continued that way.
 He arrived in December 1845 and started two daily church service in the chapel of the barracks mainly for the Presbyterian communities in North and South Brisbane and Kangaroo Point.
 However, of the 1000 inhabitants only 10% belonged to this congregation.

 While the Church of England made up close to 50% of the population, including the more wealthier ones, the congregation failed to raise funds for a church.
-They were using an old convict building in the former lumberyard for their services.
+They were using an old convict barn in the former lumberyard for their services.
+This barn held 150 people but only had a few windows.
 Finally in 1854, they were the last of the mainstream denominations to acquire their own church.

 The lack of spiritual interest also reflected poorly on education.
 Schooling was a church organised activities, but the Bishop of Australia only wanted to provide £25 annually for education, the rest needed to be funded by the parishioners.
 Churches and private enterprise stepped in and several people started to offer day and evening classes both for children and adults in a range of education branches.
 An Anglican, Wesleyan and a Catholic school were started.
 However private education remained the main form of education.
 The thirst for knowledge also saw private initiatives to start a library and a reading room.
 The thirst for information was quelled with the arrival of the Moreton Bay Courier in 1846.
 Schools also started to pop up in Kangaroo Point.

 The success of private education initiatives also led, in 1849, to establishing a School of Arts, for the discussion of literacy, scientific and other subjects.
 Slowly also cultural and entertainment activities started to arrive, not always with the same level of success.